Classics: Johnny Guitar Watson – Superman Lover (DJM Records)

-Born in Houston, TX, Johnny ‘Guitar’ Watson has left an indelible imprint in the history of Blues, Soul, Disco and Funk, from his unique way of singing to his electric guitar play (he was a recognized Fender Stratocaster virtuoso).
+“I’m stronger than a locomotive…”, sings Johnny Guitar Watson while opening the ‘Clasic Superman Lover’.
+Something you could tell, judging by his repertoire which made of him one of the most influential artists in the history of Blues, Soul, Disco and Funk.
+From his unique way of singing to his electric guitar play (he was a recognized Fender Stratocaster virtuoso).
 The 70’s saw him reinventing himself, from a Southern Blues singer into a stylish (Funk) performer, prefiguring somehow how would look the West Coast rappers a few years after.

-‘Superman Lover’ which would receive a cover version by the likes of Chico DeBarge, Eric Sermon and Redman perfectly embodies Watson‘s unique style, counting as one of his biggest classics, along with ‘Ain’t That a Bitch’, ‘I Need It’, ‘A Real Mother For Ya’, but also ‘I Want To Tata You’ and ‘Booty Ooty’ to a lesser extend.
+‘Superman Lover’ which would receive a cover version by the likes of Chico DeBarge, Eric Sermon and Redman perfectly embodies Watson‘s unique style.
+Counting as one of his biggest classics, along with ‘Ain’t That a Bitch’, ‘I Need It’ and ‘A Real Mother For Ya’.
+But also ‘I Want To Tata You’ and ‘Booty Ooty’ to a lesser extend.

-Watson sadly died of a myocardial infarction on May 17, 1996, collapsing on stage while on tour in Yokohama, Japan.
+He sadly died of a myocardial infarction on May 17, 1996.
+Collapsing on stage while on tour in Yokohama, Japan.
 According to eyewitness reports, he collapsed mid-guitar solo.
-His last words were “Ain’t that a bitch”.
+His last words ironically being “Ain’t that a bitch”.